-- f.
-In collaboration with WFSCA's contractors, meet at least monthly to review budgets, expenditures, and procurements. - g.
-In collaboration with WFSCA's contractors, review performance and provide technical assistance on a monthly basis. - h.
-With CBOs and other community stakeholder groups, identify trends that impact the workforce system's ability to prepare the workforce and meet employer demand, both current and future. - i.
-Adopt a localized goal, called 75x20, in order to measure WFSCA's overall effectiveness in placing job seeker trainees in training-related employment.
-The goal states that by the year 2020, at least 75% of all job seekers who engage in training services funded by WFSCA will find training-related employment upon completion of training services. - j.
+- a.
+In collaboration with WFSCA's contractors, meet at least monthly to review budgets, expenditures, and procurements. - b.
+In collaboration with WFSCA's contractors, review performance and provide technical assistance on a monthly basis. - c.
+With CBOs and other community stakeholder groups, identify trends that impact the workforce system's ability to prepare the workforce and meet employer demand, both current and future. - d.
+Continue success of a localized goal, called 75x20, in order to measure WFSCA's overall effectiveness in placing job seeker trainees in training-related employment.
+The goal states that by the year 2020, at least 75% of all job seekers who engage in training services funded by WFSCA will find training-related employment upon completion of training services.
+WFS has met and continues to exceed this goal set by its Board of Directors expanding the analysis to include impact on the community via increased wages. - e.
 Establish and follow a regular risk-assessment monitoring schedule for publicly funded contracts.